How to Dye Easter Eggs with Food Coloring in Just 15 Minutes

 This is the fastest (and easiest!) way to dye Easter eggs.

-Skip the messy store-bought kit this year: No more messy dye tablets or flimsy cardboard trays!
+Skip the store-bought kit this year: No more messy dye tablets or flimsy cardboard trays!
 Learn how to dye Easter eggs with ingredients you likely already have in the pantry.
 Our egg dye recipe only has three ingredients: Food coloring, water, and vinegar.
 It’s that easy.
 Below, we'll show you how to color eggs with food coloring the traditional way.
 Dyeing eggs with food coloring is the first step in several of our favorite Easter egg decorating ideas.
 Once you've colored your eggs a solid green, for instance, you can make cactus Easter eggs, or dunk your eggs in a light pink dye as a base for extra festive unicorn Easter eggs.

 Related: Cook and Dye Eggs in an Instant Pot